byl18/MD_simulation_Riboswitch/readme.md

 ## Data Availability

-The goal of this repository is to make the computational results underlying the manuscript transparent and reusable.

-The final public release should contain:

-- simulation starting structures;
-- force-field and topology files required to reconstruct the systems;
-- MD and PaCS-MD input parameters;
-- PaCS-MD progress-coordinate definitions;
-- per-trial cycle-count data;
-- processed coordinates used for pathway analysis;
-- MSM input data and parameter-selection results;
-- PMF/free-energy source data;
-- ligand–RNA interaction data;
-- figure-generation data and analysis scripts;
-- representative trajectories and/or links to the archive containing the complete trajectories.

-### Suggested manuscript Data Availability Statement

-> **Data Availability.** Simulation input files, analysis scripts, processed data, and figure-source data supporting the findings of this study are publicly available in this GitHub repository.
-Large raw molecular-dynamics and PaCS-MD trajectory files are available through the archival repository linked here: **[DOI/URL to be added]**.
+Simulation input files, analysis scripts, and figure-source data supporting the findings of this study are publicly available in this GitHub repository.
+Large raw molecular-dynamics and PaCS-MD trajectory files are available upon reasonable request from the corresponding author.

 ## Contact